In 2022, creating a clever ad is only half the battle.

 Innovative social media marketing ideas

 Social media marketing is an easy way to get the best bang for your marketing budget buck.
 But with more content floating around the interwebs than we know what to do with, you have to get creative to stop the scroll.
-Try one of these ideas on for size:
+Try one of these ideas on for your marketing strategy:

 Referral programs turn your customers into marketers.
 Encourage word-of-mouth marketing by adding incentives for talkative fans.
 Be it a discount, a free trial, or a free bonus gift with purchase — if the incentive is good enough, you’ll get people talking.